BaibhavPathy/Audio-Classifier/README.md

 of Urdu , Baved, AESDD, TESS.

 ### Dataset Description:
-Given dataset contains total of 9,914 audio sample, where 3,300 belongs to Bee, 3,500 belongs to Cricket and 3,114 belongs to noise.
+Given dataset contains total of 9,914 audio sample, where 3,300 belongs to Urdu, 3,500 belongs to BAVED and 3,114 belongs to TESS.
 Each audio sample is approximately about 2 sec long and has 44,100 amplitude samples/sec.
 Given dataset was merged and experiments were performed on 80%-20% split.

 |            | URDU          | BAVED       |  TESS  | Total |
 |-----| ------------- |:-------------:| -----:| -----:|